 In this post, we’re excited to highlight some of the transformations that our Consultants have experienced—both personally and in the lives of their clients.
 From high school students to seasoned professionals, the gift of the HAB is that it provides objective data about a person’s natural abilities.
 The gift of our Highlands Certified Consultants (HCCs) is their ability to take that data and explain it in such a way that people gain confidence, clarity, and direction about their educational and career decisions.

 Below you’ll find several examples of HAB success stories.
 We’ve provided an excerpt from a longer blog post to give you a taste of what each story is about.
 Click on the HCCs name to read the full story.
-Be sure to reach out if you’re ready to experience career transformation in your own life!
+Be sure to visit the directory of Highlands Certified Consultants if you’re ready to experience career transformation in your own life!

 Highlands Certified Consultants Share Their Stories